Terms of Service

 Acceptance of terms

-By creating an account or using Brighton What’s On (operated by Witness), you agree to these terms.
+By creating an account or using Brighton What’s On, you agree to these terms.
 If you do not agree, please do not use the service.

 Accounts